In this article, we will try to map some elements of Facebook’s human fabric, the social structure and the power relations within the company.

 The kinds of nodes are defined as follows (see the upper left corner): white circles mark positions at the company, yellow circles mark board member and the first level executive, and the universities are marked by rectangles.

+In the middle of the graph we see the largest accumulation of people and institutions around the job title of software engineer which is not insightful because so many actors are related to it.
+However, in the upper left corner we can see that engineering managers usually come from seven universities.
+Colin Stretch, the leading engineering manager in Facebook, studied at one of these universities: Dartmouth College.
+On the other hand, it should not be a surprise that Harvard attracts the largest number of executives: on the right side of the graph we can see many of them: Elliot Schrage, Diego Dzodan, Lori Goler, Sheryl Sandberg, Carolyn Everson, and Dan Rose.
+It is especially interesting that the key profession connected here is that of business marketing editor.
 Mark Zuckerberg, famous as a Harvard dropout, is not directly connected to this school, but is still in its circle.
 In the upper right corner, an interesting connection appears between the several executive members from different fields such as product engineering and executive recruitment in digital marketing.
 It is interesting that production engineers are always somehow connected with Massachusetts Institute of Technology (M.I.T.) regardless of the university they originate from.
 The same goes for the people working in community operations.
 The executive members concentrated around M.I.T. are Rebecca van Dyck (production engineer), Shant Oknayan, and Tom Stocky.
 The largest number of board members are concentrated in the lower central part of the map.
 They are all connected to Stanford University where most of them studied.
 The job titles related to this institution are People analytics and Payroll associates.

 Figure 7: University Background and Position at Facebook